 It was a long time ago.
 I was in a band at the time and we were struggling to come up with a name, so I wrote a song called Passenger and we all agreed that it sounded like a great band name.
 It didn’t really mean too much at the time but now I feel like I’ve grown into it and it fits perfectly!

 Do you believe a band could potentially never split?
-What would it take them to stick together?
+What does it take to stick together?